PhysicalBit7/notes/docs/computer-networks/Chapter1.md

 For some applications low delay and an instantaneous throughput, for other apps, delay is not critical, but it is desirable to have the highest possible throughput.

-- a bottleneck is the min of two links used in the connection of two end points
+- a bottleneck is the min of two links used in the connection of two end points `min{L1, L2}`

 ---
 ## Lecture 4

 ### Protocol layers
 To provide structure to the design of network protocols, network designers organize protocols in layers.
-We are interested in the services that layer offers to layers above it.
+We are interested in the services that a layer offers to layers above it.
 A layer provides its services by performing certain actions within that layer and by using the services of the layer directly below it.

 A protocol can be implemented in software, hardware, or a combination of both.
-Application layer protocols like HTTP nad SMTP are implemented in software on the end systems.
+Application layer protocols like HTTP and SMTP are implemented in software on the end systems.
 Physical and data link layers are responsible for handling communication over a specific link and are typically implemented in the nic using software and hardware

 - explicit structure - allows identification, relationship of complex systems pieces, like the OSI model
 - modularization - eases maintenance and when updating a system, a layers changes are transparent to the rest of the system